Piaggio MP3: Suspension mechanism

 Utilising a three-wheel mechanism developed by Piaggio and Marabese Design, the MP3 can be stopped and parked without using a traditional kickstand or centre stand, and can be parked on irregular or side-sloping ground.

-The front suspension is similar to the single-sided trailing arm of Vespa-style suspensions, linked by an alloy parallelogram and a central steering arm.
+The front suspension is similar to the single-sided trailing arm of Vespa-style suspensions, linked by an aluminium alloy parallelogram and a central steering arm.
 When moving at slow speeds or stopped, the rider maintains balance by maintaining forward motion or placing feet on the ground.
 The front suspension locks or unlocks using a switch, which is located just below the throttle on the right handlebar.
 The suspension lock can only be activated manually, at low speeds or at a stop; the lock is automatically disengaged when the engine speed exceeds 2,500 rpm.
 A parking brake is used in conjunction with the locking mechanism to park the bike.
 A traditional center stand is also provided, useful in situations where the suspension cannot be locked, such as with a dead battery (though the suspension will remain locked if the battery fails or is removed while the scooter is parked).

 History

 First generation

-The MP3 was launched on the market in May 2006 in two versions of displacement, using the four-stroke engines already present on other models of the house, the Leader 125 cm³ and the Quasar 250 cm³, both with liquid cooling.
+The MP3 was launched on the market in May 2006 in two versions of displacement, using the four-stroke engines already present on other models of the house, the Leader 125 cm3 and the Quasar 250 cm3, both with liquid cooling.
 Euro 3 homologated, these two engines respectively deliver 15 hp at 9,250 rpm the 125, 22.5 hp at 8,250 rpm the 250.

-In November 2006 the Master 400 cm³ version was officially presented capable of 34 HP and on sale since summer 2007.
+In November 2006 the Master 400 cm3 version was officially presented capable of 34 HP and on sale since summer 2007.

-In Europe, the 500 cm³ version is marketed under the sporty Gilera brand, called the Gilera Fuoco 500ie.
+In Europe, the 500 cm3 version is marketed under the sporty Gilera brand, called the Gilera Fuoco 500ie.
 In the United States, the 125 cc is not available, and the Fuoco is marketed as the Piaggio MP3 500.

 In June 2009, the MP3 LT 400 was launched in the UK.
 This version has a slightly wider front track allowing it to be classified as a tricycle rather than as a motorcycle (as are the other versions).
 This allows the LT400 variant to be driven on a standard UK car licence rather than the motorcycle licence required for the original versions.

 Other changes were indicators on stalks higher up and a footbrake added to qualify as a trike.

 In February 2011 the more compact MP3 Yourban was introduced in the market.